kgryte/rpo-dynamics/README.md

 $ ifconfig
 ```

-And search for the IP; e.g., `198.68.0.192`.
-In which case, another computer would access the figures at
+and search for the IP; e.g., `198.68.0.192`.
+In the example, another computer would access the figures at

 ```
 http://198.68.0.192:1337/